Lithgow Valley Cinema

 Back to exploring

 In your own backyard

-For those who are double jabbed why not look at what's on offer for a regional staycation?
-Lockdown has lifted and most tourism spots have opened up.
+Why not look at what's on offer for a regional staycation?
+Lockdown has lifted and tourism spots have opened up.
 There's plenty on offer with camping at Lake Lyell or Turon Gates.
 Or if you want to get a little more fancy you could opt for a stay at Emirates One & Only Wolgan Valley who are offering a locals discount.
 Capertee Bubble Tents are also a fun and different option to get up close with nature, but in a glamping way of course.
 For the love birds Eagle View Escape is the ultimate romantic getaway and situated near Lake Lyell.
 Visit their websites and get booking.
 Don't forget to visit your local cafes and restaurants.
 There's no better time than now to support your local businesses and local tourism.